7 Best SaaS Spend Management Platforms in 2026

 Pros:

-- Automated receipt matching saves hours weekly
+• Automated receipt matching and expense categorization save hours weekly

 Cons:

-- Plus tier requires additional fees beyond free version
+• Plus tier requires monthly per-user fees

 2. Brex